UBC-CIC/AceIT-ECE-Capstone/README.md

 2. Configure API destinations in `frontend/.env`

 Further details on what to configure in each of these files can be found within the files themselves.

+## User Guide

+To learn how to use the application, see the [User Guide](https://github.com/UBC-CIC/AceIT-ECE-Capstone/blob/main/docs/User%20Guide.pdf).

+## Change Log

+N/A

+## Credits

+This application was architected and developed by SF-59: Zane Frantzen, Christine Jiang, Tony Li, Catherine Zhao, with guidance from our Capstone supervising professor Sidney Fels and supervising TA Hamidreza Aftabi.

+Special thanks to the UBC Cloud Innovation Centre Technical and Project Management teams for their guidance and support.